michgboxy2/code-test/README.md

 ## Submission
 Create a private repo on github, add @michelmustapha and @rajesh-brickbase as collaborators  and send an email to michel@brickbase.io indicating that you are done with the test.

+##bugs and fixes
+I binded the designed schema to a model by wrapping the schema in a model function imported from mongoose. so a collection of the model can be created on connection.

+I imported a connect function from mongoose and made a URI connection to a remote mongodb database.